If you can see this check that

 (permissions) (links) (owner) (group) (bytes) (date) (filename)

-The first dash on the left indicates that 'myfile' is a file (if 'myfile' was a directory you would see a 'd' rather than a '-').
+The first dash on the left indicates the type of data that this entry represents.
+In this case 'myfile' is described as a simple file since the leading character is a '-' (if 'myfile' was a directory you would see a 'd' rather than a '-').
 The next nine positions indicate read, write, and execute permissions for owner, group, and other.
 If a permission is not allowed, a '-' appears in the place of the letter.

 In the example (-rwxrw-r--), owner (john) has read, write, and execute permissions (rwx); the group (staff) has read and write permissions (rw-); while other has only read permission (r--).